Municipalities of Denmark: Municipal reform of 1970

 In 1970, a municipal reform ended the distinction between parish municipalities and market city municipalities.
 With the reform of 1970, the term municipality (kommune) replaced the previous two terms, which are now never used except for historical purposes.
 By 1 April 1970, the 1098 municipalities existing at the start of 1970 (with around 10,000 councillors) were merged to form 277 new municipalities.

 A few years later, the number was slightly reduced again to 275 as a few municipalities in Copenhagen County merged.
 1 April 1974, Sengeløse municipality merged with Høje-Taastrup Municipality, and Store Magleby parish merged with Dragør parish to form the new Dragør Municipality.
 The voters of Sengeløse – which was created a municipality 1 April 1970 but only existed until 31 March 1974, being deemed too small in population – and Store Magleby parish were almost exclusively owner-occupiers, who voted center-rightwing in elections for the municipal council, whereas Høje-Taastrup Municipality and Dragør parish consisted of mainly tenants who rented their apartments and who voted center-leftwing, so heated debates took place before the mergers, because the center-rightwing voters in the merged municipalities would be in minority at the elections.
 (Since 1 January 1962 only two mayors of Høje-Taastrup have been Social Democrats, namely Per Søndergaard from 1 April 1978 until 31 December 1981 (three years and nine months), and Anders Bak (1948–2006) from 1986 until 2005 (20 years); Michael Ziegler, Conservative People's Party, has been mayor from 1 January 2006).
 Thus the number of municipalities was 277 from 1 April 1970 to 1 April 1974, from that date dropping to 275.
 Also on 1 April 1974, Avedøre, which was part of Glostrup Municipality, was conjoined with Hvidovre Municipality.
 This combination was logical, as Avedøre borders Hvidovre, but is separated from Glostrup.
 Other minor municipal border adjustments - between 100 and 150 - were made 1 April 1972, sometimes moving an area from the jurisdiction of a municipality in one county to the jurisdiction of a municipality in another county.

 Many of the 275 municipalities after 1 April 1974 built large city halls to consolidate the administration, thus changing the cityscape of Denmark.
 It also consolidated other municipal enterprises and the purchase of goods and services from the private sector.

-Until 1978 the fiscal year from 1 April to 31 March was in use in the public sector since a law was passed in 1849.
+Until 1978 the fiscal year lasted from 1 April to 31 March in the public sector following a law passed in 1849.
 As a consequence of a law passed by the Folketing in 1976, from 1 January 1979 the fiscal year is concurrent with the calendar year.
 Many reforms and laws passed prior to 1979 therefore have effect from 1 April.

 The 275 municipalities existed from 1 April 1974 until 31 December 2002, when the five municipalities on Bornholm merged with the county to form Bornholm regional municipality, in the process abolishing the county and thereby reducing the number of counties to 13.
 This brought the number of municipalities down to 271 from 1 January 2003.